masterpointio/github-action-opa-rego-test/README.md

 This GitHub Action automates the process of testing OPA (Open Policy Agent) Rego policies and generating coverage reports.
 Here's a breakdown of its operation:

 1. Setup: The action begins by setting up OPA using the open-policy-agent/setup-opa@v2 action, ensuring the necessary tools are available.
+2. Find Untested Files: Optionally if enabled, it can identify Rego files that don't have corresponding test files, helping you maintain comprehensive test coverage.
+3. Rego v1 Compatibility Check (optional, default enabled): Runs `opa check --v1-compatible` against all Rego files in the path.
+If any files use Rego v0-only syntax, the action fails immediately with OPA's error output identifying the offending files.
+This check can be disabled by setting `v1_compatible_check: false`.
-2. Run OPA Tests: It executes `opa test` on all .rego files in the specified directory (default is the root directory).
+4. Run OPA Tests: It executes `opa test` on all .rego files in the specified directory (default is the root directory).
 The test results are captured and stored as an output.
-3. Run OPA Coverage Tests: Enabled by default but optional, the action performs coverage tests on each .rego file that has a corresponding \_test.rego file.
+5. Run OPA Coverage Tests: Enabled by default but optional, the action performs coverage tests on each .rego file that has a corresponding \_test.rego file.
 This step identifies which parts of your policies are covered by tests.
-4. Find Untested Files: Optionally if enabled, it can identify Rego files that don't have corresponding test files, helping you maintain comprehensive test coverage.
-5. Parse and Format Results: A custom TypeScript script (index.ts) processes the raw test and coverage outputs.
+6. Parse and Format Results: A custom TypeScript script (index.ts) processes the raw test and coverage outputs.
 It parses the results into a structured format and generates a user-friendly summary.
-6. Generate PR Comment: The formatted results are used to create or update a comment on the pull request.
+7. Generate PR Comment: The formatted results are used to create or update a comment on the pull request.
-7. Fail the Action if Tests Fail: If any tests fail, the action is marked as failed, which can be used to block PR merges or trigger other workflows.
+8. Fail the Action if Tests Fail: If any tests fail, the action is marked as failed, which can be used to block PR merges or trigger other workflows.

 ![Masterpoint OPA Rego Test Action Diagram](https://lucid.app/publicSegments/view/60bf898e-2640-475f-b130-2a70d317a65d/image.png)